terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 ### Attribute name

-A common problem with writing web components is the desire to have the class property name differ from the attribute name on the tag.
+A common problem with writing web components with Stencil is the desire to have the class property name differ from the attribute name on the tag.
 You may want `isValid` as the property, but `valid` as the attribute.
 This can be accomplished using the `attribute` property of `@Prop`.

 Quick example: